RohitAwate/rohitawate.github.io/_posts/2022-03-17-linear-regression-intuition.md

 ---
 layout: post
 title: "Linear Regression: Intuition"
-date: 2022-03-17 17:45:00
+date: 2022-03-17
 categories: [Machine Learning, Data Science]
-summary: About algo
 cover: /assets/images/posts/2022-03-17-linear-regression/stock-cover.jpg
 katex: true
 ---

 In this post, we explore the intuition behind linear regression.
 While a relatively simple algorithm, it employs a bunch of ideas and techniques that are universal across machine learning.

+> This post is part of my ongoing series, [The Intuition behind of Learning](/intuition-of-ml).

 Linear regression helps you find a pattern or trend in your data.
 It determines what attributes of your data influence the trend and by how much.
 Once we understand the trend of the data, we can make predictions based on it.
 Thus, we utilize historical data to make future predictions.

-Let's take a simple and very popular example: _predicting house prices_.
+Let's take a simple and very popular example: _pedicting house prices_.
 Our dataset is a bunch of pairs: the area of a house and its price.
-It tells you the price a house of a certain area was sold for.
+It tells us the price for which a house of a certain area was sold for.

 <center>
 <img src="/assets/images/posts/2022-03-17-linear-regression/Page1.png" style="  width: 700px">